zalo/zalo.github.io/_posts/2020-1-18-ellipsoids.md

 [Ellipsoids](https://en.wikipedia.org/wiki/Ellipsoid) are spheres that have been stretched about one or more axes.

-We can construct [useful ellipsoids](https://en.wikipedia.org/wiki/Spheroid#Prolate_spheroids) from two special points, called the "Foci".
+We can construct [useful ellipsoidal mirrors](https://en.wikipedia.org/wiki/Spheroid#Prolate_spheroids) from two special points, called the "Foci".
 <!-- Hide the Table of Contents (but keep the navigation :^) ... -->
 <script type="text/javascript">
   document.getElementsByClassName('toc')[0].style.display = 'none';